Digital Cinematography – The Basics

 “Fight Club”

-On most DSLRs fluorescents are balanced around 4000K.
-If you need to shoot under fluorescents, I’d suggest this setting.
+On most DSLRs, fluorescents are balanced around 4000K.
+If you need to shoot under fluorescents, this would be the correct setting.
 But beware, it will be a bit green.

 Summary

 In summary, each of these aspects of cinematography interact and influence each other, so the best way to understand what each one does is to go out and shoot.
-Even taking “test footage” on the Manual video with different settings adjusted will give you a sense of what does what.
-So, what are you waiting for?
-Go make a movie!
+Even taking “test footage” on the Manual video and playing with the settings will give you a sense of what does what.
+You now have the skills to go out and shoot your movie!